CS-SI/Orekit/src/site/markdown/architecture/gnss.md

 Several classes have been implemented to provide a link between navigation files and the specialized orbit propagators for GNSS constellations.
-These classes, are the base classes to build the specialized GNSS orbit propagators.
+These classes, are the base classes to build the `GNSSPropagator`.